 The interest rate you qualify for will depend on your debt-to-income ratio, credit profile, and payment history.
 The best rates go to individuals with excellent credit.

-The Annual Percentage Rate (APR) for a personal loan is the cost of borrowing on a yearly basis and includes your interest rate and any applicable fees.
+The Annual Percentage Rate (APR) for a personal loan is the cost of borrowing yearly and includes your interest rate and any applicable fees.
 With loanDepot, there is a fee for the loan origination which ranges from 1% to 5% of the loan amount.
 The fee will be taken out of the loan, so borrowers should ensure they borrow enough to cover their needs and the fee.

 The interest rates and fees on loans for purchasing, refinancing, or pulling equity out of a home will vary based on a variety of factors.
 For one, the loan program you choose will be a large determining factor (i.e., FHA, VA, Conventional, etc.).

 Secondly, different lenders will have different fees.
-However, most charge for appraisal, processing, and underwriting, pulling credit reports, title, escrow, notary, and recording.
+However, most lenders charge for an appraisal, processing, and underwriting, pulling credit reports, title, escrow, notary, and recording.
 Your credit, income, loan amount, loan term, and debt will also influence the rate you get.

 The best way to find out is to get a free quote on the website as it won’t hurt your credit.